thankyoufortherecongnitionchair/thankyoufortherecognitionchair/README.md

 # Hi there

 I'm Aniruddh, a B.Tech Student at Vellore Institute of Technology, Tamil Nadu.
 Welcome to my GitHub profile.

+# 🎨Theme

+I try to make apps that have a personal impact on me.
+Generally I try to couple what I've learnt to my personal passions like music, and writing. with each project, tiny or huge, I aim to showcase what I've experienced in the learning process and tie everything back to my development theme.

 ## 🚀 Skills